oasisprotocol/adrs/0014-runtime-signing-tx-with-hardware-wallet.md

 #### Deposit

-The second step is to sign the `consensus.Deposit` transaction with the following proposed UI:
+We propose the following UI for `consensus.Deposit` Runtime transaction:

 <!-- markdownlint-disable line-length -->
 ```ledger